RashadSaleh/mutually-exclusive-functions/README.md

-# mutexecute
+# mutexec
-Mutually execlude the execution of your JavaScript functions and preventing race conditions.
+Mutually exclusive execution of your JavaScript functions.